Rottnest Island Hiking Tour: Guided Walk Adventures - The Hike Collective

 Getting there – We cross together on the Fremantle ferry.
 Meeting point and departure time sent to the group in your pre-departure pack.
 The crossing is part of the experience.

-How fit do I need to be — Day 2 covers five to six hours on trail across varied coastal terrain.
+How fit do I need to be – Each day covers up to 10 kilometres on trail across varied coastal terrain.
 If you walk regularly and aren’t managing a lower body injury, you’ll be fine.
-We offer trail options across the day to suit different paces and preferences – the group does not move as one locked unit.
+We offer trail options across the day to suit different paces — the group does not move as one locked unit.
 Unsure?
 Ask us before booking.
 We’d rather have that conversation early.

-Lunch — The island bakery is a short walk from the resort and one of Wadjemup’s better arguments for staying longer.
-We take care of breakfasts and dinners, lunch is yours to craft how you wish.
+Lunch and snacks – The island bakery is a short walk from Samphire and one of Wadjemup’s better arguments for staying longer.
+Breakfasts and two dinners are taken care of.
+Lunches and snacks are yours to craft how you wish.
 This is not a gap in the program.
 It is part of how the community forms.

 Three days is enough.
 If you use them right.